vidyar/shippabledocs1/sources/languages/python.rst

 **Choosing Python versions to test against**

 - Tell us what your build environment is.
-This is an option setting and if ommitted Ubuntu 12.04 is used as a default.
+This is an optional setting and if omitted Ubuntu 12.04 is used as the default.
     .. code-block:: bash

         # Build Environment